Every Country's Sun

-Every Country's Sun is the ninth studio album by Scottish post-rock band Mogwai.
-It was released on 1 September 2017 by Rock Action Records in the United Kingdom and Europe, Temporary Residence Limited in the United States, and Spunk Records in Australia.
+Every Country's Sun is the ninth studio album by Scottish post-rock band Mogwai, released on 1 September 2017 on Rock Action Records in the United Kingdom and Europe, Temporary Residence Limited in the United States, and Spunk Records in Australia.
+Produced by Dave Fridmann, who had previously worked with the band on their second and third studio albums, Come On Die Young (1999) and Rock Action (2001), the album was preceded by the singles, "Coolverine" and "Party in the Dark".

+It was the band's first studio album without founding guitarist John Cummings, who left the band in 2015.
+Released to critical acclaim, the album reached number six on the UK Albums Chart and number two on the Scottish Albums Chart.

 Overview

 In April 2016, guitarist Stuart Braithwaite told The Guardian that the band were writing new songs and would be travelling to the US later in the year to record a new album with Dave Fridmann, who produced Rock Action some 15 years previously.
 On 25 November, Fridmann announced that the band had started recording the album with him.
 On 3 March 2017, the band announced that they had completed recording and were mastering the album at Abbey Road Studios.
 The band announced a worldwide tour to coincide with the release of the album, starting with dates in Europe in October before visiting North America in November, and finally playing in their home city, Glasgow, in December 2017.

 On 14 May 2017, the band announced the title and release date of the new album, and also shared the first song "Coolverine".
 On June 2, Mogwai played a show at Primavera Sound festival in Barcelona, only announced on the day, which consisted of Every Country's Sun played in full.